 I doubt I need to sell you on the kid-friendliness of this decades-old annual favorite.
 Really the only thing that isn't family-friendly about this procession of pop-culture infused floats and giant balloons is the fact that you need to arrive around 6am to claim your spot!
 Unfortunately there is no secret trick to snagging a good viewing location.
 Arrive early, or watch from way in the back.
 You'll still see something!
 Or find a friend (or friend of a friend) who lives on the route.
 I snapped those photos above from my pal's apartment on Central Park South.
 She throws a big party every year so all her friends (and their friends!) can get a great view.
 Ask around!
 You never know...

-Nonprofit community organization Town Square Inc organizes this annual Christmas-themed parade.
+Nonprofit community organization Town Square Inc organizes this annual Christmas-themed parade, which kicks off after a Santa brunch.
 It's a family-friendly alternative to SantaCon, which started out cute but has turned into a messy bar crawl for drunken singletons.
 Put on your holiday outfits, Santa hats, elf ears and reindeer antlers and join local families as they march through the streets in honor of the season.

 East Meets West Christmas Parade – Chinatown